EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 If the contract doesn't exist, then the iterator covers an empty range.

-The newly-created iterator has `iterator_oob` status.
+The newly-created iterator has `iterator_end` status.

 A consensus parameter limits the number of available iterators. `kv_it_create` aborts the transaction if the contract exceeds this.